-By collecting travel reservation data and Express travel reimbursement system data each quarter, augmented by semi-annual surveys to estimate the emissions not captured via the travel reservation system at UCLA.
-The Campus Carbon Calculator is used to calculate final emissions.
+UCLA calculates its air travel GHG emissions by collecting travel reservation data and Express travel reimbursement system data each quarter, augmented by semi-annual surveys to estimate the emissions not captured via the travel reservation system at UCLA.
+SIMAP (Sustainability Indicator Management and Analysis Platform) is then used to calculate final emissions.

 Who were the collaborators behind the ATMF program creation?

-The Events & Transportation Department, in collaboration with Corporate Finance Services, developed the ATMF program.
-Once operational, program management was handed over to the Sustainability Office, who will administer the program over its three-year pilot period.
+UCLA Events & Transportation, in collaboration with Corporate Finance Services, developed the ATMF program.
+Once operational, program management was handed over to the Office of Sustainability, who will administer the program over its three-year pilot period.
 Initial baseline work was contributed by a Presidio Graduate School team, and the UCOP Office of Sustainability provided early consultation, along with consultation from the UCLA Sustainability Committee and the Council of Deans.

 How are the funds going to be extracted?

-Each business-related roundtrip flight is associated with a reimbursement for the flight expense.
-During the reimbursement process, the appropriate Carbon Mitigation Fee (domestic or international) will be assessed to an FAU associated with the person who traveled.
+Each business related round trip flight is associated with a reimbursement for the flight expense.
+During the reimbursement process, the appropriate carbon mitigation fee (domestic or international) will be assessed to the FAU associated with the person who traveled.
 The fee is charged to the department, not to an individual traveler.

 Who manages the program and funds?

-The Sustainability Office has oversight responsibility for the ATMF Fund and its application process.
+The Office of Sustainability has oversight responsibility for the ATMF and its application process.

 Are there any exemptions to the fee?

 Yes, grant funded travel is currently exempt from the fee due to prohibitions against using certain grant funds for administrative taxes or fees.
-Study abroad program related flying is not included, nor are charter flights for the Athletics teams.
+Air travel related to study abroad programs is also not included, nor are charter flights for UCLA Athletics teams.